Without Experience With Procurement Regulations, and Federal Procurement Law, Your Criminal Case Could be in Jeopardy.

 Other government contract criminal investigations can occur for small business fraud under the SBA 8(a) BD Program.
 This has become very common in recent years.
 Violation of SBA regulations can lead to a series of criminal and civil convictions that include affiliation, limitation on subcontracting regulations and conspiracy to commit fraud against the federal government.

-Once a government has sufficient evidence, there will more than likely be a criminal indictment for charges of conspiracy, wire fraud penalties, mail fraud and other violations that can lead to imprisonment and hefty fines and penalties.
+Once the government has sufficient evidence, there will more than likely be a criminal indictment for charges of conspiracy, wire fraud penalties, mail fraud and other violations that can lead to imprisonment and hefty fines and penalties.

 False Claims Act Penalties